Illumina/canvas/README.md

 Canvas is used as the copy number caller in the Isaac Whole Genome Sequencing workflow in BaseSpace (https://basespace.illumina.com), and in HiSeq Analysis Software (HAS) (http://support.illumina.com/sequencing/sequencing_software/hiseq-analysis-software.html).

-Canvas is written in C# and runs either under a recent version of Mono (e.g. 3.10.0) or on .NET 4.5.1.
+Canvas is written in C# and runs either under a recent version of Mono (3.10.0+ has been tested) or on .NET 4.5.1.

 For more information on Canvas, see the [software design description] [SDD] for a description of Canvas and the algorithms it uses.